-In "Metamorphosis", Kirk wonders about Cochran's "antique" equipment before learning that he's actually warp-drive inventor Zeprhem Cochran, who had disappeared 150 years previously.
+In "Metamorphosis", Kirk wonders about Cochrane's "antique" equipment before learning that he's actually warp-drive inventor Zefram Cochrane, who had disappeared 150 years previously.

 In "Time's Arrow", a two-part episode of Star Trek: The Next Generation, the Enterprise crew runs into Guinan, the El-Aurian bartender on their ship, while on a Time Travel trip to the 19th century.
 She's shown talking with Mark Twain and Jack London; but when Data approaches her, believing that she too, has traveled through time, she doesn't know him or the rest of the crew.

 In the Supernatural episode "Something Wicked", Sam discovers the identity of the witch they are looking for, because he finds a news article with a picture of the witch as a doctor back in the 1890s.